-The Sub/Urban Justice school year internship program offers after school leadership development for teens of high school age from Boston, Cambridge, Somerville, Brookline and other nearby communities.
+The school year Sub/Urban Justice Leadership Practicum offers after school leadership development for teens of high school age from Boston, Cambridge, Somerville, Brookline and other nearby communities.

 Teens are EDUCATORS: